Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 How to Balance Your Traps & Shoulders

 Some of the best shoulder exercises also train your traps.
 That’s true of both overhead presses and lateral raises.
-As you lift your arms up, you also shrug your shoulders, working your deltoids and traps together.
+As you lift your arms, you also shrug your shoulders, working your deltoids and traps together.
 That’s a natural, athletic way to lift weights, but some people worry they’re working their traps too hard.

 They argue we should build bigger shoulders while keeping our traps smaller.
 The idea is that overdeveloped trap muscles make our shoulders look sloped instead of square.